jashansingh303/ToDoApp/README.md

 # Project 1 - *ToDoApp*

-**Simple Todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**ToDoApp** is an android app that allows user to create their own to do lists.
+They can add and remove apps as they choose allowing them to keep track of their tasks.
+Tasks persist even when app is closed.

 Submitted by: **Jashandeep Singh**